manpagez: man pages & more

 --section, --release, --center, --date, and --official can be used to

-set the headers and footers to use; if not given, Pod::Man will assume
+set the headers and footers to use.
+If not given, Pod::Man will assume

 various defaults.
-See below or Pod::Man for details.
+See below for details.

 OPTIONS